 What is the average salary of a data scientist?

-As seen above with the salary differences between core data scientists, researchers, and big data specialists, the skills that individual data scientists bring to the table can have a large impact on pay.
-Job seekers should consider what role they are most interested in, and make a cost-benefit analysis of which skills are worth spending time learning.
+With the salary differences between core data scientists, researchers and big data specialists, the skills that individual data scientists bring to the table can have a large impact on pay.
+Job seekers should consider what role they are most interested in and make a cost-benefit analysis of which skills are worth spending time learning.

 What are typical interview questions for a career in data science?

 A junior data scientist can expect questions like the following in a job interview, according to Forrester analyst Kjell Carlsson:

 - Walk me through the project you are most proud of where you used data, data science, machine learning or advanced analytics.
 What was your role on the project, and what did you do in each step?